 Cause of Water Scarcity #2: Compromised Supply

-- Pollution: Large amounts of our surface water (lakes, rivers, oceans etc.) are polluted by urban sewage and waste water, agricultural runoff, and industrial waste water.
+- Pollution: Large amounts of our surface water (lakes, rivers, oceans, etc.) are polluted by urban sewage and wastewater, agricultural runoff, and industrial wastewater.
 In 2000, the US EPA found that 40% of American rivers and 45% of American lakes were polluted.
 In developing countries, as much as 70% of industrial waste and 80% of sewage is discharged untreated into the water supply.
-Read more about pollution here.
+Read more about water pollution here.

 - Overuse: Overuse in agricultural is a major source of fresh water scarcity.
 When farms and fields consume more fresh water than necessary, it reduces the amount of water available for other purposes.
-Agricultural overuse also adds to pollution, as the runoff from fields and farms carries pollutants like fertilizers and pesticides into nearby rivers, lakes and streams.
-Nitrogen rich fertilizers cause algal blooms in water ecosystems, which deplete the water of oxygen and can kill most life in it.
-Golf courses are another major contributer to water overuse and pollution in the same way.
+Agricultural overuse also adds to pollution, as the runoff from fields and farms carries pollutants like fertilizers and pesticides into nearby rivers, lakes, and streams.
+Nitrogen-rich fertilizers cause algal blooms in water ecosystems, which deplete the water of oxygen and can kill most life in it.
+Golf courses are another major contributor to water overuse and pollution in the same way.

 - Environmental factors: Deforestation removes trees that protect watersheds and improve water quality.
 Forests play an important role in the water cycle, by reducing runoff and stabilizing water flows, and helping water return into the atmosphere as clouds.
 Urban expansion requires roads that increase ambient temperatures, remove native plant species, and increase water runoff.